 The art and cultures of the prehistoric world, ancient Mesopotamia, Egypt, Greece and Rome are the shared heritage of today's nations in Europe and the West, Africa and the Middle East.
 By learning about them, we can grow in our understanding of the world we live in today, with its complex political, economic and military interrelationships.
 All our notions of government, leadership, politics, religion, philosophy, and social relationships began with them.
 Join us, as we see the world as they saw it, and built it, in creating the art and architecture that reflected their values and beliefs.
-Meets LMC General Education and transfer requirements for Humanities.
-Foundation requirement for art majors.
 LR

-0162 TTH

-9:30-10:50am CC2-221 Alexander, K
+0162 MW 1:30-2:50pm CC2-221 Alexander, K Semester Honors Contract Available

-ART-007 Western Art History II: Art of the Developing World (350 to 1550) - 3 Units
+ART-008 Western Art History III: Art of the Modern World (1550 A.D. to 1920) - 3 Units